Sierra Village, California

-Sierra Village is a census-designated place (CDP) in Tuolumne County, California.
+Sierra Village is a census-designated place (CDP) in Tuolumne County, California, United States.
 It is located roughly 1½ miles northeast of Mi-Wuk Village on State Route 108.
 Sierra Village sits at an elevation of 4787 ft.
 The 2020 United States census reported Sierra Village's population was 411.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.7 km^{2}), 99.85% of it land and 0.15% of it water.
+According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.7 km^{2}), of which 99.85% is land and 0.15% is water.

 Demographics

 Sierra Village first appeared as a census designated place in the 2010 U.S. census formed from part of the Mi-Wuk Village CDP and additional area.